pixelpicosean/lesser-panda/README.md

 ### 0.4.1-dev

+- Fixes collision map so that maps with holes are not properly supported.
 - Add `Scene.createLayer` method to simplify layer creating.
 - Position, layer and settings parameters of `Scene.spawnActor` are not optional.
 - Add `vertical` and `horizontal` settings to WrapAroundScreen behavior.